The question therapists ask — and why you can't answer it with what Alma gives you

 What primary-source data shows for Texas 90837

-Full distribution (p10–p90), sample sizes, and confidence scores available in the complete report.
+Full distribution (p10–p90), sample sizes, and confidence scoring available in the complete report.

 Why Cigna's numbers are the clearest example of comparability failure

-If a therapist on a Cigna-contracted managed-network panel sees a rate around ~$96 and compares it to a colleague's anecdote from Reddit — where the typical poster doesn't specify whether they're on the IFP or PPO tier, or even which state — that comparison is meaningless.
+That structure is exactly what a colleague's anecdote from Reddit can't tell you.
+A therapist on a Cigna-contracted managed-network panel comparing their rate to a peer's number — where the typical poster doesn't specify which network product or even which state — is making a comparison that may be meaningless.
 The peer's rate might reflect a completely different plan family.
-The Cigna aggregate median looks very different once you know the distribution has two distinct populations inside it.

 A two-question diagnostic